InfraLore/make_for_devops/chapters/08-advanced_make.md

 This visibility helps debug CI failures where you can't easily add `echo` statements.
 You see exactly which command failed and what preceded it.

+The `DEBUG` flag approach complements other debugging techniques covered elsewhere in this book.
+Chapter 3 covers Make's built-in debugging with `make -n` (dry run) and `make -d` (debug output), which show you what Make is thinking about dependencies and execution order.
+Chapter 4 explores validation and testing strategies for Makefiles themselves.
+Chapter 19 dives deep into troubleshooting production Make workflows with comprehensive debugging strategies.

+The `DEBUG` flag's advantage: surgical precision.
+Unlike `make -d` which shows everything Make does, this `DEBUG=1` pattern traces only the shell commands in your targets.
+You can even combine approaches: `make -n DEBUG=1 deploy-api` shows what would run with tracing enabled, without actually executing anything.
+This is invaluable when debugging a specific target in a complex Makefile with dozens of targets—you get detailed shell execution traces without wading through Make's internal dependency resolution.

 \newpage
 ### Conditional Debug Configuration